Table of Contents

 Olfactory nerve: This nerve helps to feel the sense of smell.
 This is the primary nerve that is responsible for the smell.
 Damage to this nerve may result in distortion of smell and taste.

 Optic nerve: The optic nerve II is the agent of vision.
-This transmits visual information from eyes to the brain and vice versa.
+This transmits visual information from the eyes to the brain and vice versa.
 Any damage to this nerve results in problems related to sight and vision.

 Oculomotor nerve: Oculomotor nerve helps in the movement of the eye.
 Damage to this nerve leads to distortion in vision or double vision and even problem in the coordination of eyes.